bocchino/fprime/Svc/DpManager/test/ut/README.md

 1. Increment `NumDataBroducts`.
 1. Increase `NumBytes` by the size of _B_.
 1. Assert that the from port history contains one item.
-1. Assert that the `from_productSendOut` history contains one item.
+1. Assert that the `productSendOut` history contains one item.
-1. Assert that the `from_productSendOut` history contains _B_ at index zero.
+1. Assert that the `productSendOut` history contains _B_ at index zero.
 1. Assert that `productSendOutPortNumOpt` is _N_.

 **Test:**